OS-tan: Commercial products

 ME-tan, 2K-tan, XP-tan were designed by GUHICO of Stranger Workshop, while 95-tan was designed by Fujisaki Shiro from H.B.Company.

 Parthenon Production Limited, company had commercialized Pink Company's OS-tan products.

 MALINO from Deja Vu ArtWorks produced the Me Document and Shared Folder! trilogy, which were sold in digital format.

-Japanese version of Windows 7 Ultimate DSP Edition includes the unofficial Nanami Madobe mascot.
+The Japanese version of Windows 7 Ultimate DSP Edition includes the unofficial Nanami Madobe mascot.
 This inspired Microsoft Taiwan to launch an official mascot for Microsoft Silverlight, Hikaru.
 This was followed up by giving Hikaru "sisters", Lei, Aoi, and Yu.

 A special package of the Japanese Windows 7 Ultimate DSP Edition, called the Touch Mouse Artist Edition or Touch Mouse Limited Edition Artist Series, came with an animated tutorial Windows theme (with custom sounds and three desktop backgrounds) featuring Madobe Nanami.

-In 2009, an Ubuntu-based comic titled Ubunchu! was serialized in Kantan Ubuntu!, a spinoff from Weekly ASCII magazine.
-It was authored by Hiroshi Seo, with English version translated by Fumihito Yoshida, Hajime Mizuno, Martin Owens, Arturo Silva, and Anton Ekblad.